 Everton FC have now submitted their application for the new stadium at Bramley Moore Dock in Liverpool’s UNESCO World Heritage Site.
 The question now is will that mean the loss of the status?
-This will only be resolved by the World Heritage Committee’s meeting in the summer this year.
+This will only be resolved by the World Heritage Committee’s meeting in the summer of 2020.

 The planning application went live Friday 21st February 2020, and though it will take some time for many people to start reviewing all the information, some initial comments and links are helpful.